Enforcing Convergence in Sensitivity-based Distributed Programming via Transformed Primal-Dual Updates: Abstract

 \section{Abstract}

-Sensitivity-based distributed programming (SBDP) is an algorithm for solving large-scale, nonlinear programs over graph-structured networks.
-However, its convergence depends on the coupling strength and structure between subsystems.
-To address this limitation, we develop an algorithmic variant: SBDP+.
-The proposed method utilizes first-order sensitivities and primal decomposition to formulate low-dimensional, decoupled subproblems, which are solved in parallel with neighbor-to-neighbor communication.
-SBDP+ differs from SBDP by enforcing convergence for all coupling structures through a carefully designed primal-dual update.
-It retains a low communication effort and handles couplings in the objective and constraints.
-We establish sufficient conditions for local convergence in the non-convex case.
-The effectiveness of the method is shown by solving various distributed optimization problems, including statistical learning, with a comparison to state-of-the-art algorithms.
+Sensitivity-based distributed programming (SBDP) is a decomposition method for solving large-scale nonlinear programs over graph-structured networks.
+However, its convergence depends on the strength and structure of subsystem coupling.
+To address this limitation, we propose SBDP+, a distributed optimization scheme based on a structured primal-dual operator design.
+The method employs first-order sensitivities and primal decomposition to construct low-dimensional local subproblems that are solved in parallel using neighbor-to-neighbor communication.
+In contrast to SBDP, SBDP+ introduces a novel primal-dual update that ensures convergence under general coupling structures.
+Specifically, we establish local linear convergence for non-convex problems under standard regularity conditions.
+Numerical experiments demonstrate the effectiveness of SBDP+ and highlight improved robustness compared to SBDP and representative distributed optimization methods in applications such as statistical learning.